chipsheppard/osixthreeo/readme.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A theme called Kelso, based on underscores.

 ## Description ##
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Kelso is based on Underscores ( \_s ) by Automatic, the keepers of WordPress.
-A basic but flexible that makes use of the WP Customizer.
+A basic but flexible theme that makes use of the WP Customizer.

 ## Theme Stats ##
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -